bneijt/videosaic/README.md

 Plan
 ----
-- Create "target" frames by analysing the target video and placing an identity of the frame in a MongoDB
+- Create "sub" frames by analysing the target video and placing an identity of the frame in a MongoDB
 - Run through all "source" frames and look their identity up in the database as well.
 If a match is found, note it in the MongoDB document of the target